cabooster/DeepCAD-RT/Tutorial.md

 `realtime_core.m`: Realtime simulation in Matlab & C++ and save tiff

-`./deepcad/+deepcadSession`: Real-time inference with data flow from ScanImage
+`DeepCAD-RT-v2.x.x/DeepCAD-RT-v2/deepcad/+deepcadSession`: Real-time inference with data flow from ScanImage

-`./results`: Path to save result images
+`DeepCAD-RT-v2.x.x/DeepCAD-RT-v2/results`: Path to save result images

-`./model`: Path for the engine file
+`DeepCAD-RT-v2.x.x/DeepCAD-RT-v2/model`: Path for the engine file

 ### 4.3 Instructions for use

 #### Install

 1. Download the `.exe` file from [here](https://zenodo.org/record/6366812#.YjQFNupBybg).
+When you double click this self-extracting file, the relevant files of DeepCAD-RT will unzip to the location that you chose.

-2. Copy the `.dll` files from `<installpath>/dll` to your CUDA installation directory, for example `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.0\bin`.
+2. Copy the `.dll` files from `<installpath>/DeepCAD-RT-v2.x.x/dll` to your CUDA installation directory, for example `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.0\bin`.
 The CUDA installer should have already added the CUDA path to your system PATH (from [TensorRT installation guide](https://docs.nvidia.com/deeplearning/tensorrt/archives/tensorrt-601/tensorrt-install-guide/index.html#installing-zip)).

 #### Model preparation